DTai261/Acunetix_tele_bot/README.md

 ## Example

 ### `/add_target`
-When user provide domain target, the bot will scan subdomain using subfinder and httpx<sup>(1)</sup> then add them to the Acunetix target list.
+When user provide domain target, the bot will scan subdomain using subfinder and httpx then add them to the Acunetix target list.
 <table>
   <tr>
     <td>